sqlitebrowser/sqlitebrowser/README.md

 DB Browser for SQLite works well on MacOS X.

-* OSX 10.8 (Mountain Lion) - 10.11 (El Capitan) are tested and known to work
+* OSX 10.8 (Mountain Lion) - 10.12 (Sierra) are tested and known to work

-OSX binaries can be downloaded from here:
+OSX releases can be downloaded here:

 * https://github.com/sqlitebrowser/sqlitebrowser/releases